cjdbarlow/Part-One/alterations_to_drug_response.md

 * **Idiosyncrasy** is an individual patient response to a drug.
 It is typically mediated by a reactive metabolite rather than the drug itself.

 ###Tolerance
 **Tolerance** is the requirement for a **larger dose** to achieve the **same effect**, due to altered sensitivity of the receptors to the stimulant.
-Proposed mechanisms include:
+Mechanisms can be classified into:
+* **Pharmacokinetic**
+    * **Altered drug metabolism**
+    Metabolism may be **increased or decreased**:
+        * Enzymatic induction and increased drug metabolism Increased hepatic enzyme pathway capacity increases metabolism and lowers plasma concentration.
+        * Decreased metabolism
+        Decreased metabolism of a drug can result in a reduced effect.

+* **Pharmacodynamic**
     * **Change in receptor morphology**
     Can occur with ion-channel receptors and GPCRs:
         * Ion-channel receptors bind the ligand but do not open the channel
         * GPCR become 'uncoupled' - phosphorylation of the receptor makes it unable to activate second messenger cascade, though it can still bind the ligand.
     * **Receptor down-regulation**
     Prolonged exposure to agonists causes transmembrane (typically hormone) receptors to become **internalised**.
 This occurs more slowly than uncoupling.
     * **Receptor up-regulation**
     Prolonged exposure to antagonists causes an upregulation of receptor.
         * Can lead to rebound effects when a drug is ceased (e.g. hypertension with cessation of clonidine)
     * **Exhaustation of mediators**
     Similar to tachyphylaxis - depletion of a mediating substance decreases the effect.

-* **Altered drug metabolism**
-Metabolism may be **increased or decreased**:
-    * Enzymatic induction and increased drug metabolism Increased hepatic enzyme pathway capacity increases metabolism and lowers plasma concentration.
-    * Decreased metabolism
-    Decreased metabolism of a drug can result in a reduced effect.

     * **Physiological adapation**
     Actions of a drug may be countered by a compensatory homeostatic response.
     * **Active removal of the drug from the cell**

 ##Alterations in Drug Response: Patient Factors
 Pharmacokinetics and pharmacodynamics are affected in pregnancy and at extremes of age.